vsouza/awesome-ios/README.md

 * [PageControl](https://github.com/kasper-lahti/PageControl) - ● ○ ○ ○ A nice, animated UIPageControl alternative.
 * [PageControls](https://github.com/popwarsweet/PageControls) - This is a selection of custom page controls to replace UIPageControl, inspired by a dribbble found here
 * [CHIPageControl](https://github.com/ChiliLabs/CHIPageControl) - A set of cool animated page controls to replace boring UIPageControl.

-### Voice
-* [Voice Overlay](https://github.com/algolia/voice-overlay-ios) - An overlay that gets your user’s voice permission and input as text in a customizable UI.

 ### Web View
 * [Otafuku](https://github.com/tasanobu/Otafuku) - Otafuku provides utility classes to use WKWebView in Swift.